nadiaalshezawy/Linux-Server-Configuration/README.md

  $ python lotsofmenus.py
 ```

-Note : when uploading the database , the description column in catalog was truncated the character , to solve this issue had to resize it 5000 charcater .
+Note : when uploading the database , the description column in catalog was truncated the character even it was working perfectly on local host, to solve this issue had to resize String(250) to String(5000) charcater .

 .create a new project on Google API Console and download client_scretes.json file
 Copy and paste contents of downloaded client_secrets.json to the file with same name under directory /var/www/catalog/catalog/client_secrets.json and